jovanshernandez/stock_analysis_visualization/README.md

 ## Usage
 1. Clone the repository: `git clone https://github.com/yourusername/stock-data-visualization.git`
 2. Navigate to the project directory: `cd stock-data-visualization`
-3. Install the required libraries: `pip install -r requirements.txt`
+3. Install the required libraries: `pip3 install -r requirements.txt`
-4. Run the script: `python stock_data_visualization.py`
+4. Run the script: `python3 stock_data_visualization.py`

 Follow the on-screen instructions to input the stock ticker.
 The script will generate visualizations and save them as PNG files.